internetofwater/Western-Water-Datahub/readme.md

 # RISE EDR Mappings

-Map the USBR RISE API to the OGC EDR API.
+This repository maps the USBR RISE API to OGC EDR using pygeoapi for ETL.
+It defaults to redis for the caching implementation.

 To run